DavidWaumsley/Bistro11ty/events/event1.md

 - It's easy optimize, resize and change the format of images.
 - It's easy to use [Decap](https://decapcms.org/)'s free CMS to allow non coders to create posts.
 - The [Front Matter CMS](https://frontmatter.codes/) can help manage front matter locally.
+- We could have added pagination and RSS feeds, but too indepth for this video.

 ## Extra considerations